futatuki/viewvc/src/lib/README-altsvn.txt

 [To do]
 * implement driver for bin/svnadmin.py
-* maintain build process. at least configuration phase to configure build environment semi-automatically is needed.
+* maintain build process. step (3) can be done automatically.
 * maintain install process
 * create mechanism to switch module by configration file